Writing for Adults

 I was fortunate to also meet a lovely pediatrician at the same time who asked me to write down the story of her husband's life and hers in Russia so that her children and grandchildren would know about their experiences.
 Then I began to meet more seniors at the gym and on the train who wanted to share their stories with me.

-After the class had ended, I took the teeniest snippet of my own paternal grandmother's story, the part about the missing steamship tickets and fictionalized the rest to write my women's fiction novel.
+After the class had ended, I took teeny snippets of my paternal grandmother's story, including the parts about the missing steamship tickets and began researching the rest to write my historical novel.

 In my story, a young woman having never received a steamship ticket that her fiance sent, makes the perilous journey from her shtetl outside Lviv to New York to find him, before he marries a neighbor, who betrayed her and her family in the old country, and in doing so must learn to be an independent woman despite the limitations of her hand that was crushed in a childhood accident,